suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-20.md

 A good place to visit in my area is Do Son beach.
 It is 10 Km from the bus station.
 I often go to Do Son beach with my family.

+Well, I think the good place to visit my area is park named Pac Bo.
+It is about 100 meters away from the bus station.

 > part
 >
 > tourist attraction